maxmouchet/net-ops/README.md

 * `interfaces(interfaces, &block)`
 * `lines(lines, &block)`

 They allow you to run commands in the specified context.
-Note that don't have to prefix methods with `@session` since the block is evalued inside the session.
+Note that don't have to prefix methods with `@session` since the block is evaluated inside the session.

 Here's an example of how to use it:
 ```ruby